Pyprohly/redditwarp/docs/source/user-guide/the-procedure-index.rst

        for item in results:
            process_item(item)

-There are two types of iterators that are returned by `bulk_*` methods: a :class:`~redditwarp.iterators.call_chunk_calling_iterator.CallChunkCallingIterator` and a :class:`~redditwarp.iterators.call_chunk_chaining_iterator.CallChunkChainingIterator`.
+There are actually two types of iterators that are returned by `bulk_*` methods: a :class:`~redditwarp.iterators.call_chunk_calling_iterator.CallChunkCallingIterator` and a :class:`~redditwarp.iterators.call_chunk_chaining_iterator.CallChunkChainingIterator`.